lob/lob-openapi/CONTRIBUTING.md

 In between adding to your resource, you should run `spectral lint Lob-API-public.yml` quite frequently.
 That way, you can catch linting errors easily rather than wasting an entire day poking around the code to hunt down a persistent error before discovering that it was an indentation issue (no, I'm not bitter or anything, why do you ask?).

+## Adding a new Route

+Sometimes you only need to add a new route to an existing resource.
+You will need to create a new file in the appropriate folder in `resources/`.

+The response to that route will go into that resources `responses/` folder.

+You then want to make sure that you add the new path in `Lob-API-public.yml` that will reference your new file, making sure that more specific paths happen first in the order they are listed..

+## Documentation

 ## Contract Testing

 We use [Prism](https://meta.stoplight.io/docs/prism/README.md) for contract testing, using the [Prism client](https://meta.stoplight.io/docs/prism/docs/guides/http-client.md).
 To run the existing tests locally: